manicblood1993/AndroidJava/README.md

 Click on your site.
 Now Run Webloop.exe
 Click on your site, Hold ALT+G on keyboard.
 Code will jump between your Website and Google.
-This will improve PageHits and within a few hours you will reach top of Ranking
+This will improve PageHits and within a few hours you will reach top of Ranking.